learn-co-curriculum/dsc-introduction-to-time-series/README.md

 You will be able to:

 * Load time series data using Pandas and perform time series indexing
-* Perform index based slicing to create subsets of a time-series
+* Perform index based slicing to create subsets of a time series
 * Change the granularity of a time series
 * Perform basic data cleaning operations on time series data
 * Explore the temporal structure of time series with line plots
-* Understand and describe the distribution of observations using histograms and density plots.
+* Understand and describe the distribution of observations using histograms and density plots
 * Measure the change in distribution over intervals using box and whisker plots and heat map plots

 ## Loading Time Series Data